 Changing your bank account may take a few hours, Bank.Green said, but it could make a serious difference to the future of the planet.

-What are banks doing to phase out fossil fuel investment?
+What are banks doing to phase out damaging investments?

 Too little, according to the campaigners.
 While finance sectors in other countries are taking steps to remove cash from emission-heavy industries – such as in France, where 19 of the biggest banks have developed bold anti-coal policies – none of the UK’s financial institutions have created similar frameworks.